The East End’s industrial makerspace and manufacturing center is home to Houston’s top fabricators, manufacturers, crafters and innovators.

 As Houston’s largest manufacturing incubator, TXRX Labs provides valuable guidance and resources for innovation startups and small-batch product manufacturers including ideation and R&D, prototyping and testing capabilities, and access to manufacturing equipment.

 The Hub is within walking distance of the METRORail Green Line Altic/Howard Hughes and Cesar Chavez/67th St. stops as well as the 028 OST-Wayside and 020 Canal/Memorial METRO bus routes.
 A private parking lot and bike racks are available on-site, free to tenants and their visitors.

-TXRX Labs invested $1.25 million in equity into the East End Maker Hub and UPCDC raised the additional $35.75 million in capital required for the project through New Market Tax Credits (NMTCs), funding partners, the City of Houston and the U.S. Economic Development Administration.
+UP CDC lead a joint venture with TXRX Labs, leveraging $1.25 million in equity to raise $37 million a capital through New Market Tax Credits NMTCS), funding partners, the City of Houston, and the U.S. Economic Development Administration .
 NMTCs were provided by Research Park, the People Fund, and McCormack, Baron, Salazar.
 The East End Maker Hub is a Community Wealth Building Project.

 The East End Maker Hub will generate an estimated $153 million in annual economic impact.
 Investing in innovation and manufacturing will diversify Houston’s economy, decreasing dependency on a single industry like oil and gas.

 The Maker Hub will strengthen Houston’s East End community by creating 400+ local jobs directly along with 200 induced jobs annually, providing the area with long-term employment, business and retail opportunities.